tajmone/lemon-grove/lemon/lemon.md

 `%code` is typically used to include some action routines or perhaps a tokenizer or even the `main()` function as part of the output file.

+There can be multiple `%code` directives.
+The arguments of all `%code` directives are concatenated.

 #### The `%default_destructor` directive